Linda B. Smith, PhD. Chancellor's Professor

 Amanda Walley, Associate Professor, Department of Psychology, University of Alabama at Birmingham

-Hanako Yoshida, Assistant Professor, Department of Psychology, University of Houston
+Hanako Yoshida, Associate Professor, Department of Psychology, University of Houston